 Most people don’t know what they want and don’t know where to start.
 Start with creating your goals and planning.

-By the end of 2018, you will climb 1-2 steps up from where you started.
+By the end of this year, you will climb 1-2 steps up from where you started.
 When you move up, you will be happy and feel successful.